Natural Tick Repellent For Humans – Repel Ticks Naturally

 People all around the tropics traditionally use coconut oil as a natural repellent against blood-sucking insects such as mosquitos and sandflies.
 Coconut oil contains Lauric Acid.
 Many plants produce Lauric Acid to deter sap-sucking pests.

-Coconut oil has hundreds of uses ranging from food to skincare products.
 Coconut oil can be used in its pure form and be directly rubbed onto the skin.
-Besides repelling pests is also a good skin moisturizer.
+Besides repelling pests it also a good skin moisturizer.

 Garlic, the smell ticks don’t like